bparanj/crystal/electronics/experiments/short-circuit.md

 A circuit can generally be categorized as either open or closed, but there are more specific conditions beyond just those two:

+1. Closed Circuit:

-1. **Closed Circuit**: A complete path for current to flow, where the circuit components are properly connected.
+A complete path for current to flow, where the circuit components are properly connected.
 This is the desired state for normal operation.

+2. Open Circuit:

-2. **Open Circuit**: The path is broken, preventing current from flowing.
+The path is broken, preventing current from flowing.
 This can happen due to a disconnected wire, a faulty component, or an intentional switch opening the circuit.

+3. Short Circuit:

-3. **Short Circuit**: An unintended low-resistance path that bypasses the designed circuit, causing excessive current flow.
+An unintended low-resistance path that bypasses the designed circuit, causing excessive current flow.
 It can lead to overheating or damage.

+4. Ground Fault:

-4. **Ground Fault**: A special case where current unintentionally flows to the ground (earth) instead of following its intended path.
+A special case where current unintentionally flows to the ground (earth) instead of following its intended path.

-5. **Partial Circuit (High Resistance)**: Sometimes a circuit is technically closed but has excessive resistance, causing limited or no useful current flow.
+5. Partial Circuit (High Resistance):

+Sometimes a circuit is technically closed but has excessive resistance, causing limited or no useful current flow.
 This can occur due to faulty connections or damaged components.

 So, while open and closed are the primary states, other conditions like short circuits and high resistance can complicate the situation.